-Are you passionate about growing food, sustainability, and learning more about farming as a lifestyle?
-If so please consider participating in one of our intensive two-week immersion programs at our farm.
-We offer the immersion programs sporadically throughout the year and depending on the availability of our instructors and the number of interested participants on our waiting list.
-This program is ideal for those who have recently completed a Permaculture Design Course (PDC) or college ag/eco students on summer or spring break that want to gain some hands-on experience.
-Please email: email@example.com to inquire about the next immersion program and/or to be added to our list of interested students.
+Are you passionate about growing food, sustainability, eco-building and learning more about living closely to the land?
+If so please consider participating in one of our intensive two-week alternative college break programs or one month GAP or college independent study programs at our farm.
+We offer these programs during fall, winter, spring and summer breaks and sporadically throughout the year depending on the availability of our instructors and the number of interested participants on our waiting list.
+This program is ideal for those who are interested in the daily operations of a working organic farm servicing a small community supported agriculture (CSA) program and those majoring in sustainable agriculture, environmental studies, or other modalities of health and wellness.
+Please email: firstname.lastname@example.org to inquire about the next program and/or to be added to our list of interested participants.

 "WWOOFER" VOLUNTEER PROGRAM

 Our farm participates in the World Wide Opportunities on Organic Farms ((WWOOF)) program which offers participants (‘WWOOFers’) a chance to ‘intern’ and get hands-on training while providing organic farms much needed extra help!